 Written content requires the work of both writers and editors.
 Writers research and then create material for various publications and platforms, while editors take a broader approach, reviewing and guiding the work of writers to create a more cohesive whole.
 Details about different types of writers and editors follow, along with salary information.

 Both writers and editors are vital in the creation of written material.
 A writer is typically charged with the creative task of putting words on a blank page, whether for the purpose of informing, persuading or entertaining.
 The work of editors may be slightly more analytical, as they must review, manage and guide a particular work or series of works to successful publication.

 Writer and editor jobs usually require at least a bachelor's degree.
-Suitable degree programs include English, journalism and communications; however, individuals with exceptional writing skills may also be hired, particularly if they have specialized experience in the subject they're writing about.
+Suitable degree programs include English, journalism and communications; however, individuals with exceptional writing skills who don't hold a degree may also be hired, particularly if they have specialized experience in the subject they're writing about.